 Take a single pill with water and swallow it whole.
-Take it as soon as possible after an unprotected sex or a failed contraceptive attempt, preferably within 72 hours.
+Take it as soon as possible after unprotected sex or a failed contraceptive attempt, preferably within 72 hours.

 Contrary to popular belief, the i-pill is an emergency contraceptive that should only be used in the event of an actual emergency.
 Taking it on a daily basis can have a profound effect on the way your body responds to hormones.
-Instead of taking the i-pill multiple times a month, you should use condoms, regular birth control pills, or intrauterine devices (IUDs) to keep from getting pregnant when you don’t want to.
+Instead of taking the i-pill multiple times a month, you should use condoms, regular birth control pills, or intrauterine devices (IUDs) to keep you from getting pregnant when you don’t want to.

-Is it necessary to perform a pregnancy test after taking an i pill?
+Is it necessary to perform a pregnancy test after taking an I pill?

-Despite the fact that the i pill dramatically reduces your chances of becoming pregnant, a pregnancy test is nevertheless indicated if your periods are delayed by more than one week.
+Despite the fact that the pill dramatically reduces your chances of becoming pregnant, a pregnancy test is nevertheless indicated if your periods are delayed by more than one week.
 The i-pill does not work if pregnancy has already been established, and it does not harm the fetus, so you don’t have to worry about taking it if you want to carry on with the pregnancy.

-Do you think the i pill can be used in place of a traditional birth control pill?
+Do you think the I pill can be used in place of a traditional birth control pill?

 I don’t think it’s appropriate for regular birth control.
 After unprotected intercourse or a contraceptive failure, use it only as a last resort.

 An emergency contraceptive capsule called I-Pill is used in the event of unprotected intercourse or contraception failure to prevent unwanted pregnancy.
 It contains the active component levonorgestrel.

 When is the best time for a young lady to begin taking a contraceptive capsule?